"Leave the gun. Take the cannoli."

 Frank’s kitchen is lit like a nightclub.
 We eat and talk and drink coffee.
 Frank shares bygone stories of big bands, women, and gangster-run cabarets, and I share cannoli.

-This week I try my hand at making cannoli from scratch.
+This week I try my hand at making cannoli, homemade.
 I watch as Frank picks-up the cannoli and takes his first bite.
 I want it to taste as good as when he took his first bite all those years ago.
-And then Frank gives me the best compliment ever.
+And then Frank gives me the best compliment ever."

 Frank's reaction to my homemade cannoli: